Close

 Leave the room

-During the feedback gathering portion, have the presenter leave the room.
+During the feedback-gathering portion of the sparring session, have the presenter leave the room.
 This allows attendees to focus on writing feedback rather than engaging in discussion with the presenter.
+It will also make them feel more comfortable providing peer feedback that may involve constructive criticism.

 Illustration of crowd